google/pprof/README.md

 ## Run pprof via a web interface

-If the `-http=port` option is specified, pprof starts a web server at the specified port that you can visit in your browser to get an interactive interface to pprof.
+If the `-http=port` option is specified, pprof starts a web server at the specified port that provides an interactive web-based interface to pprof.

 ```
 pprof -http=[port] [main_binary] profile.pb.gz

-This will run a server that can be visited in the browser.
 ```

+The preceding command should automatically open your web browser at the right page; if not, you can manually visit the specified port in your web browser.

 ## Using pprof with Linux Perf